Understanding the importance of marketing strategy for small businesses

 Deliver those plans with flexible, part-time support (1–2 days/week).

-You don’t need to hire a full-time marketing manager or want to sign up with a big agency.
+You don’t need to hire a full-time marketing manager or sign up with a big agency.
 Just someone to help make things clearer — and keep them moving.

 For an informal chat, contact me at info@bluelizardmarketing.com.